How to get the Apple Watch Nike+ Sport Band look for less!

 Where can you find the Nike+ Sport Band look for your non-Nike+ Apple Watch? iMore's got you covered!

 Apple Watch Nike+ is nigh-identical to the regular, aluminum Apple Watch Series 2.
 But its Sport Band is something else entirely.
 It's got an awesome, wacky, octopus-y perforated design, in black, silver, gray, and vivid green that's unlike any other band on the market.

-Sadly, the Nike+ Sport Bands can't be purchased separately, but there are some third party bands that will give you a similar look — and you can get them right now!
+You can get an official Nike+ Sport band directly from Apple for $50, but you don't have to pay the Nike brand price to get the Nike brand look.

+Here are the best options if you're looking to get the Nike+ Sport Band look for less! 💰

 Ouluoqi Silicone Band with Holes

-Knockoffs are usually pretty easy to spot, but with this one it isn't so easy.
-Available in four different colors, the Ouluoqi Apple Watch band does a fantastic job of replicating the Nike Band, but for way less.
-If you don't have the money to spend to replace your watch with a new one, this band will give you the look and feel you are after.
+Brand copycats are usually pretty easy to spot, but with this one it isn't so easy.
+Available in four different colors, the Ouluoqi Apple Watch band does a fantastic job of replicating the Nike Band, but for way less!

+If you don't have the $50 it costs for an official Nike+ Sport band, this one will give you the look and feel you are after.
 It is made to fit all versions of the Apple Watch, and only comes in a size M/L.

 You can order it in a black/gray combo, black/volt combo, silver/volt combo, and a silver/white combo, so you can pick the one that matches your style the best.
-Coming in at just under $10, you really can't go wrong with picking up a few of the colors to have around.
+Coming in at between $7 and $13, you really can't go wrong by picking up a few of the colors to match your different outfits.

 Senter soft silicone replacement Series 2